-- Strategic finance support from a central finance function - Support of all financial, back office and business support functions - Provision of financial handbook, policy setting and liaison with the ESFA - Bespoke financial package all schools will be expected to operate the same financial software as provided by BDAT (Hoge 100) - Set up of bank account - Annual finance software licences - Training and support - Budget setting software - 1 3-year budget preparation and management support - Budget monitoring - Procurement, best value and contract negotiation - Updates on changes to national pay scales, National Insurance etc. - Support with applications for additional grants and funding opportunities - Management of all month end procedures and submissions e.g. VAT returns - Preparation of monthly management accounts, if required by the school - Regular budget meetings with the headteacher, LAB, CEO and the BDAT - Support with the administration of the Teachers' Pension Scheme and Local Government Pension Scheme including annual certificates and audit administration - Preparation and submission of the SORP charity accounts - Completion and submission of all reports required by DfE and ESFA - Ensure compliance to the academies handbook and accounts direction
+- Strategic finance support from a central finance function; - Support of all financial, back office and business support functions; - Provision of financial handbook, policy setting and liaison with the ESFA; - Bespoke financial package all schools will be expected to operate the same financial software as provided by BDMAT (Hoge 100); - Set up of bank account; - Annual finance software licences; - Training and support; - Budget setting software; - 1 3-year budget preparation and management support; - Budget monitoring; - Procurement, best value and contract negotiation; - Updates on changes to national pay scales, National Insurance etc; - Support with applications for additional grants and funding opportunities; - Management of all month end procedures and submissions e.g. VAT returns; - Preparation of monthly management accounts; - Regular budget meetings with the headteacher, LAB, the Chief Finance and Operations Officer; - Support with the administration of the Teachers' Pension Scheme and Local Government Pension Scheme including annual certificates and audit administration; - Preparation and submission of the statutory accounts; - Development of strategic estates management and investment plan; - Completion and submission of all reports required by DfE and ESFA; and

+• Ensure compliance to the academies handbook and accounts directions.